The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 It’s hard to pick a definite winner here since both brands serve up some seriously high-quality recipes.
 Ollie has a slight edge since it includes four fresh recipes (each for the same price), but Spot and Tango is also a strong contender with its generally high protein content in each recipe.

-Both Spot and Tango and Ollie source their ingredients from reputable farms cultivating human-grade ingredients.
+Both Spot & Tango and Ollie source their ingredients from reputable farms cultivating human-grade ingredients.

 As for Ollie, the only ingredient that comes from outside the U.S. is some of the lamb, but even that comes from pasture-fed, free-range farms in Australia, so you know you’re getting quality meat.